kforthman/caretStack/README.md

 Now is a good time for a coffee break... this may take a few minutes! ☕️

+`predict_one()` will create a hidden file containing the results from each fold and repeat.
+The final file created is called 'your_prefix.results.RData'.

 ### Step 5: Summary and Visualization of the results.
 When the prediction job is finished, you should be ready to view your results!
 This is simple with the function `summarize_one`.